kturaevv/backend_starter/README.md

 - `src/main.py` - root of the project, which inits the FastAPI app
 - `src/<file.py>` - global, project wide files and configs.
 For example, database.py for DB configs.

-Each module is located in its own dedicated folder with common to files across modules:
+Each module is located in its own dedicated folder, i.e. auth, with common name patterns for module **components**.
+Each **component** is scoped for a specific purpose:

-- `router.py` - for endpoints
+- `router` - API routes
+---
+- `dependencies` - router integrated / user facing module specific logic
-- `schemas.py` - for Pydantic schemas
+- `service` - isolated module specific logic
+---
-- `models.py` - for db models
+- `models` - for db models
-- `dependencies.py` - for router dependencies
+- `schemas` - for Pydantic schemas
+---
-- `service.py` - for business logic
+- `config` - module specific configurations
-- `constants.py` - constants and error codes
+- `constants` - constants and error codes
-- `config.py` - module specific configurations
-- `exceptions.py` - module specific exceptions
+- `exceptions` - module specific exceptions

-- `utils.py` - other
+### Development rules

+Some do's and dont's:

+-  DO: always use absolute paths*
+-  DO: always access component related functions through component's name
+-  DO: always use service functions through the module name, i.e. service.my_function
+-  DO: expose component's functions through `__all__` if a component is nested, i.e. a sub-module